smeghen/shannongaelslgfa/README.md

 https://stackoverflow.com/questions/14820952/change-bootstrap-input-focus-blue-glow

 * Was not happy with the alignment of the Bootstrap cards used in the About section.
 As the images and text cards are different sizes, having them align side by side did not look visually right to me.
-After reading through the Bootstrap documentation and trialing several options, I decided that using “align-self-center” for the text cards work best.
+After reading through the Bootstrap documentation and trialing several options, I decided that using “align-self-center” for the text cards worked best.

 * Google Maps iframe was not responsive using Bootstrap.
 Found solution on w3schools.com to make iframe responsive using CSS and code was adjusted to work for this site.